WorldVistA/ViViaN/Documentation/GenerateData.rst

   $ python FileManGlobalDataParser.py -mr ~/Work/OSEHRA/VistA-M -pr ~/work/osehra/VistA -outdir ~/Work/OSEHRA/vivian-out -all 101 8994 19

-Link Backend Data with ViViAN
+Link Backend Data with ViViaN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 After the FileManGlobalDataParser script has been run successfully, a series of file manipulation steps are necessary to get all of the data into the correct places.
-All of these changes are made in the Visual directory of the Product_Management (ViViAN) repository.
+All of these changes are made in the Visual directory of the Product_Management (ViViaN) repository.

 * Generate a symbolic link  “files” pointing to the output directory specified above.
 * Move all files with the VistAMenu* prefix from Visual/files to the Visual/menus directory.